d4rkc0d3r/d4rkAvatarOptimizer/README.md

 * Bake unused shape keys with non-zero weight into the mesh data. (only if the blend shape has a single frame)
 * Remove animation curves which reference a binding that doesn't exist on the avatar.
 * Merge identical material slots on skinned meshes.
+  * Slots affected by material swap animations are not merged.
 * Only reference bones if they have a non-zero weight on any vertex.
 * Remove everything with the EditorOnly tag.
 ## Show Mesh & Material Merge Preview